DevOtts/CloudFormation-Docker-to-AWS-ECS-Fargate/README.md

 aws cloudformation create-stack --stack-name simple-cf --template-body ecs.yml --parameters 'ParameterKey=SubnetID,ParameterValue=subnet-12345678' --capabilities CAPABILITY_NAMED_IAM
 ```

-**TIP**: But let's do something a little bit more fancy by adding this code in a .sh file and store the parameters in a different json file.
+**TIP**: But let's do something a little bit more fancy by adding this code in a .sh file and storing the parameters in a different json file.

 To pass the parameters via file, we use `--parameters file://my.params.json`: